realbigplugins/client-dash/readme.txt

 * Added ability to selectively display dashboard widgets that are automatically removed on options page.
 * Removal of dashboard widgets now dynamic, so only Client Dash widgets will exist.
 * Removed "Screen Options" and "Help" from dashboard.
+* Removed dashboard widgets from bbPress and Woocommerce

 = 1.0 =
 * Initial release.